benjaminchew/InnScape/README.md

 </p>

-As the scores begin to plateau around 7 topics, I elected to use that number in the LDA for parsimony.
-After converting the MALLET model to LDA using malletmodel2ldamodel, the topics can be visualized and we see that the topics are nicely segregated and non-overlapping.
-A caveat with topic models like these is that the label for topics are often open to interpretation and in this case, the topic in red appears to be relevant for "location" based on the topic keywords.
+As the scores begin to plateau around 7 topics, I elected to use that number in the LDA for parsimony since each additional topic only contributed to an increase of approximately 0.01 in coherence.
+After converting the MALLET model to LDA using *malletmodel2ldamodel*, the topics can be visualized with pyLDAvis and we see that they are nicely segregated and non-overlapping.
+A caveat with topic models like this is that the label for topics are often open to interpretation and in this case, the topic in red appears to be relevant for "location" based on the topic keywords.

 <p align="center">